magali-caruso/Security-Scripting-Challenge/README.md

 # Security-Scripting-Challenge

-As a Security Operations Engineer, you have the challenge to stop internal information from reaching to unwanted recipients.
-There is a lot of valuable information gathered in Google Drive in all kind of file formats.
+As a Security Operations Engineer, you face the challenge of preventing internal information from getting into the hands of unwanted recipients.
+Google Drive contains a lot of valuable information in various file formats.

-There has been a lot of security incidents related to employees misconfiguring file permissions and allowing public access to internal files with corporate and PII information in it.
+There have been several security breaches where employees have misconfigured file permissions, allowing public access to files containing sensitive information, like corporate and PII data.

-We, as the Security Operations Team, want to scan each employee Google Drive account and get a list of all the files shared publicly (To anyone with the link) along with the employee name and email.
-After this we will ask each of them if the public-sharing is needed and then proceed to change the permissions accordingly.
+To prevent such incidents, the Security Operations Team has decided to scan every employee's Google Drive account and generate a list of all files that are shared publicly (to anyone with the link), along with the employee's name and email address.
+The team will then reach out to each employee and ask them if such public sharing is necessary.
+Based on their response, the team will change the file permissions accordingly.

 ## The expected minimal deliverables are:
 1. A script code, coded in the language of your choice (preferebly Python), that scans a Google Drive account and gets all the files shared publicly with the following information: File Name, File Link, File Location, Owner Of the File.